 The RCPD Program was created based on findings from a province-wide assessment of the learning needs of physicians living in British Columbia Rural Practice Subsidiary Agreement (RSA) communities.

 Below are some recent examples of studies we have conducted to inform our work.
 If you would like any additional information about the information below, please email us at email@example.com.

-The goal of the Rural Continuous Quality Improvement (CQI) Needs Assessment is to better understand the necessary supports for effective practice improvement (PI)/quality improvement (QI) in rural and remote communities in BC.
-This needs assessment considers factors beyond classical CPD including physician engagement, recruitment/retention issues of relevance, and system support issues.
-The findings from this assessment will assist in determining how best to support rural physicians to more fully engage in effective PI/QI activities.
-There has been support for this project from members of the Rural CQI Needs Assessment Advisory Committee and the Rural Coordination Centre of BC (RCCbc).
+We wanted to explore what the necessary supports for effective practice improvement (PI)/quality improvement (QI) for physicians in rural and remote communities in BC.
+Our investigation considered factors beyond classical CPD including physician engagement, recruitment/retention issues of relevance, and system support issues.
+This study was completed in 2019 and its findings will help inform how best to support rural physicians to more fully engage in effective PI/QI activities.

 In early 2013, we set out to better understand the needs of rural Emergency Medicine (EM) providers in British Columbia.
 We wanted to investigate the system, workplace, and educational factors that impact recruitment, retention, comfort, and confidence of rural EM physicians.
 The study was completed in 2015 and the findings have been used to inform our programming.